 Our choice: Touran 1.6 TDI (105) S

-There’s no doubting the Touran’s roots, because it looks just like an MPV with Golf styling cues.
+There’s no doubting the Touran’s roots, because it looks just like a conventional people carrier with Golf styling cues.
 Unfortunately, although it has tight shutlines and a good finish, it’s dull to look at – especially if you go for one of the uninspiring metallic colours.
 Climb inside and you’re greeted by a Golf-style layout.
 While it’s well built and the switchgear works with precision, it’s no better than the Citroen’s and doesn’t have its rivals’ design flair.

 The Touran uses tried-and-tested Golf running gear, and has been on sale long enough to have most of its teething troubles ironed out.
 Likewise, the engine range is used across the VW Group, and much of the switchgear can be found in other VW models.

 Fold the rear seats down, however, and this increases to 700 litres.
 If the limited boot space is a problem, then the five-seat version would be the better option.
 With the second row of seats folded, the Touran expands to offer 1,913 litres of boot space – far more than the Vauxhall Zafira Tourer.
 The seating arrangement is flexible, too; the rear bench can be transformed into two outer seats with a table in the middle.
 There are 39 storage areas in the front, which includes a sunglasses holder, under-seat storage boxes and a generous glove compartment.

-The 1.2 TSI, and 138bhp 2.0 TDI are also available with BlueMotion Technology tweaks, while stop-start and brake energy recovery means these engines achieve 44.0mpg, 55.0mpg and 53.0mpg respectively.
-The most expensive engine to tax is the 1.4-litre petrol, which lands in band G and will cost £175 per year.
-Volkswagen Touran insurance groups range from 11 to 21, and as well as a three-year/60,000 mile warranty, Volkswagen offers a three-year/30,000 mile fixed price service plan.
+The 1.2 TSI, and 138bhp 2.0 TDI are also available with BlueMotion Technology tweaks, while stop-start and brake energy recovery means these engines achieve 44.1mpg and 58.9mpg respectively.
+The most expensive engine to tax is the 1.4-litre petrol, which lands in band G and will cost £180 per year.